andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.0.0 =
+* Added latest simplelightbox.js (2.0.0) with new options and a complete rewrite

 = 1.6.0 =
 * Added simplelightbox.js (1.6.0) with new options